rymnc/reinforced-concrete-impls/README.md

 For this particular implementation, round constants have been generated to align with the specific requirements of the Pallas field.

+> Note: while we have generated constants for the Pallas field, we cannot be sure of the result of the hash function since we have not prepared a kats for the same.
+This is out of scope for the submission :)

 ### Usage

 1. Install the dependencies required - `yarn`